Difference Between Fistula and Shunt

 Main Differences Between Fistula and Shunt

-3. AV fistula does not comprise any artificial component whereas shunt does.
+3. AV fistula does not comprise any artificial component, whereas the shunt does.

 5. AV fistula surgery is less expensive than shunt surgery.

-6. Infect risk involved in a fistula is much less compared to a shunt.
+6. A fistula’s infection risk is much less than a shunt.

 References